-School districts are allowed to buy equipment and repair buildings out of general and supplemental general fund.
-In addition, school districts have the authority to purchase equipment, repair buildings, and maintain property and equipment out of capital outlay.
+School districts have the authority under K.S.A.
+72-53,113 to purchase equipment, repair buildings, and maintain property and equipment out of capital outlay.
 The common definition of "repair" is to bring the building back to its original condition.